 There are several ratings under the Construction Battalion community, and in addition to being crucially important to the day-to-day operations of the Navy, these jobs are good training for post-military construction careers.
 Seabees include builders, construction electricians, construction mechanics, engineering aid, equipment operators, steelworkers and utility workers.
 The ratings or jobs that comprise the Seebee team are varied.

 Builders make up the largest segment of the Naval Construction Force.
 They work as carpenters, plasterers, roofers, concrete finishers, masons, painters, bricklayers, and cabinet makers.
-This can range from building shelters, wharves, bridges and other massive timber structures.
+It can range from building shelters, wharves, bridges and other massive timber structures.

 Construction mechanics repair and maintain heavy construction and automotive equipment including, buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers, and tactical vehicles.
 CMs also prepare detailed maintenance records and cost control data and acquire parts.

-- Engineering Aide (EA): Engineering Aides assist construction engineers in developing final construction plans.
+Engineering aides assist construction engineers in developing final construction plans.
 They conduct land surveys; prepare maps, sketches, drawings, and blueprints; estimate costs; perform quality assurance tests on common construction materials such as soils, concrete, and asphalt; and perform other engineering technician functions.

-- Equipment Operator (EO): Equipment operators drive heavy vehicles and construction equipment including trucks, bulldozers, backhoes, graders, forklifts, cranes and asphalt equipment.
+Equipment operators drive heavy vehicles and construction equipment including trucks, bulldozers, backhoes, graders, forklifts, cranes, and asphalt equipment.

-- Steel Worker (SW): Steelworkers rig and operate special equipment used to build metal structures.
+Steelworkers rig and operate special equipment used to build metal structures.
 These workers layout and fabricate structural steel and sheet metal and work with concrete reinforcing steel bars.
-They perform welding and cutting operations, read blueprints and use special tools.
+They perform welding and cutting operations, read blueprints, and use special tools.

 Utility workers may work on plumbing and heating jobs, distribution systems, and fuel storage, and other basic utility work.
 Their duties also include working on water treatment and distribution systems, air conditioning, and refrigeration equipment, and sewage collecting and disposal facilities at Navy shore installations around the world.